Stochast1c/solarhud/README.md

 #Major things left to do:

-- join server html panel and map info
+- engineer building panels and build menu

+- spy disguise panels and sapping menu

 - stopwatch mode timer